KarlEdwards/ImageFeatures/README.md

 # ImageFeatures
 Use a pre-trained model to extract features from images.
-Choose any of these:
+At the moment, the only weights available are from training on ImageNet data.
+Choose any of these models:
 * XCEPTION
 * VGG16
 * VGG19